maxfischer2781/backports.range/backports/range/README.rst

 - There is no official support for Cython yet.

-- Some features depending on language features or other modules may not be
+- Some features depending on language features or other modules may not be available or work differently:
-  available:

   - Comparing `range` against other types does not throw `TypeError` in python 2.X.

 Notice
 ------